sunspec/pysunspec/README.md

 ## pySunSpec

+**Note:** If getting errors your sunspec/models folder may not have loaded during installation due to being a separate repository.
+Please use the following steps to ensure that the library is installed correctly.

 >If wanting the git repository you have to add the --recursive flag to get the
 >submodule to clone as well
 >